Last updated March 11, 2026

 MCP Servers

-Integrations that connect ContextDX to your existing tools—Git repositories, Jira, Confluence, CI/CD pipelines, monitoring systems, and more.
+Integrations that connect ContextDx to your existing tools—Git repositories, Jira, Confluence, CI/CD pipelines, monitoring systems, and more.
 These provide the raw data that powers architectural intelligence.

 Step 1: Access Your Workspace

-After your organization admin has set up ContextDX, you'll receive an invitation email.
+After your organization admin has set up ContextDx, you'll receive an invitation email.

 - Click the invitation link